HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

-What we aim to obtain is something more similar to `structured_answer`, where information is neatly organized and easy to parse for further processing: the string starts with a left curly bracket, followed by the word "Date", a space, a semicolon, a string indicating an year and so on.
-For this reason, it can be loaded into a dictionary.
+What we aim to obtain is something more similar to `structured_answer`, where information is neatly organized and ready to parse for further processing.
+This string starts with a left curly bracket, followed by the word "Date", a space, a semicolon, a string indicating an year and so on; for this reason, it can be easily loaded into a dictionary.

 ```python